Mechanical Engineering

 Program Educational Objectives

-• Demonstrated engineering competence, successfully contributing within their career fields with increasing levels of responsibility and influence
+• Demonstrated engineering problem solving competence, successfully contributing within their career fields with increasing levels of responsibility, innovation, and influence, and relational and teaming skills.

-• Continuous growth in knowledge and capability, within the mechanical engineering field as well as across interdisciplinary boundaries
+• Continuous growth in knowledge and capability within the mechanical engineering field as well as emerging technologies across interdisciplinary boundaries.

 Student Outcomes